elchrisso-com/elchrisso-com.github.io/the-day/index.md

 </div>

-Please arrive at the church before 1.30 pm for the ceremony, which will be officiated by the Reverend Sam Aldred.
+Please arrive at the church from 1.15 pm for the ceremony, which will be officiated by the Reverend Sam Aldred.
-The church is [Bodin Kirke](https://en.wikipedia.org/wiki/Bodin_Church), a lovely historic building.
+The church is [Bodin Kirke](https://en.wikipedia.org/wiki/Bodin_Church), a lovely, historic building.
 After the service, those attending the meal can walk over to the venue.
 It is a flat, 5-minute walk.